 Maybe.
 I don’t really have a clear answer on this one.

-- Potassium Citrate appears to be OK though I don’t see anything specific, likely hasn’t been blessed
+- Potassium Citrate appears to be OK though I don’t see anything specific

-- Calcium & Magnesium appears to be OK but unlike the Psyllium it lacks a “kosher certified” designation
+- Calcium & Magnesium appears to be OK but unlike the Acacia, it lacks a “kosher certified” designation

 - I can’t see the origin of the Choline Bitartrate.